If you’d like to write for us, there are two ways you can contribute content to this website:

 - Your article cannot be an advertisement for your service or product.

-- Your article must be original and not previously published on the Internet.
+- Your article should be original and not previously published on the Internet.

-- You must agree not to publish this article anywhere else – with the exception of your own blog or website after your article has appeared on DivorceMag.com.
+- You must agree not to publish this article anywhere else – with the exception of your own blog or website.
+If the article has already been posted on your own blog or website, please add a line to the end of your article stating where it originally appeared; e.g., “A version of this article originally appeared on www.My Blog.com”

 - We reserve the right to edit articles, author credit, and Profile pages for content, house style, length, and SEO (Search Engine Optimization).